-To sum up, perceptual aesthetic preferences have tended to be tested for each sense in isolation and, even within such constricted research conditions there is no convincing evidence as yet that any of these preferences can be said to be a "primitive".
-In addition, most of the research on aesthetics has studied static stimuli and in over-simplified conditions.
-Specifically, studies on the effects of curvature or size have been conducted on flat 2D surfaces (either computer screens or on paper) overlooking the possible effect of manipulation (touch) on the overall judgement.
-In this regard, Carbon & Jakesch (2013) argued that a model to describe aesthetic responses to object perception must take into account more than one sense at a time.
-The authors discuss how things we see often invite us to touch, and that a product's success may be due to haptic and tactile features that may overpower, in terms of pleasure, other senses.
+To sum up, perceptual aesthetic preferences have tended to be tested for each sense in isolation, and even within such constricted research conditions, there is no convincing evidence as yet that any of these preferences can be said to be a "primitive."
+In addition, most of the research on aesthetics has considered static stimuli under over-simplified conditions.
+Specifically, studies on the effects of curvature or size have been conducted on flat two-dimensional (2D) surfaces (either on computer screens or on paper) overlooking the possible effect of manipulation (touch) on the overall judgement.
+In this regard, Carbon and Jakesch (2013) argued that a model to describe aesthetic responses to object perception must take into account more than one sense at a time.
+The authors suggest that a product's success may be due to haptic and tactile features that may overpower, in terms of pleasure, other senses.
 This seems to suggest that perceptual aesthetics derives from a combination of factors related to the overall hedonic experience.
-In order to study aesthetic primitives, it is important to use stimuli that address more than one sense at a time, in what we define as 'compound stimulation'.
+To study aesthetic primitives, it is important to use stimuli that address more than one sense at a time, in "compound stimulation."
 In this way, aesthetic primitives may emerge from the analysis of the interactions among combinations of the different features.

-In the current empirical study, we consider a case of compound stimulation that makes use of digital components to augment specific sensorial aspects of objects.
-We created a set of Interactive Objects (IOs) for handling that are capable of exhibiting different behaviours, and collected participants' responses to each of them.
-Advancements in digital technology allow for sensors and electronics that can be easily embedded within relatively small objects
+In this empirical study, we consider a case of compound stimulation that makes use of digital components to augment specific sensorial aspects of objects.
+We created a set of interactive objects (IOs) for handling that are capable of exhibiting different behaviours and collected participants' responses to each of them.
+Advancements in digital technology allow for sensors and electronics that can be easily embedded within relatively small objects (Kuniavsky, 2010).

-(Kuniavsky, 2010).
 These sensors and actuators can make objects display different behaviours when a user interacts with them in a specific way.
-For example, by sensing when the object is picked up it is possible to make that object suddenly vibrate or light up.
+For example, by sensing when the object is picked up, it is possible to make that object suddenly vibrate or light up.

-Little research has been conducted thus far on aesthetics benefiting from the complexity of IOs.
+Little research has been conducted thus far on aesthetics benefiting of the complexity of IOs.
 In particular, it is still unknown whether IOs' "behaviour" is an aesthetic feature by itself.
 In addition, it has not yet been investigated how contour type, size, and surface texture of IOs interact with their behaviour to affect perceived aesthetics.

 The large-scale studies reported here examined participants' reactions when interacting with objects that display digitally enhanced behaviours.
-In this way, it was possible to study aesthetic preferences for complex objects whilst engaging multiple senses.
-The aim of this research was thus threefold: firstly, to investigate whether aesthetic preference for distinctive objects' structures emerges in compound stimulation; secondly, to explore whether there exists aesthetic preference for distinctive objects' behaviours; and lastly, to test whether there exists aesthetic preference for specific combinations of objects' structures and behaviours.
+In this way, it was possible to study aesthetic preferences for complex objects while engaging multiple senses.
+The aim of this research was thus threefold: first, to investigate whether